 So you might come to decision to have a dog in your life.
 And you are looking for a small, entertaining, funny, friendly dog breed.
 There are various dog breeds to choose from but internet is full with funny flat face dog videos or images.
 French bulldogs and Boston Terriers are one of the most popular among small breeds.
 Some mess Terriers with Frenchies because they are very similar.
 So what are differences between French bulldog and Boston Terrier, lets find out!

 Short Historical Introduction of French Bulldogs and Boston Terriers

 Boston, Massachusetts is where the Boston Terrier gets its name from.
-It is an American born breed which was originally a crossed breed dog between an English White Terrier which is now extinct and an English Bulldog in the year 1980s.
+It is an American born breed.
+Which was originally a crossed breed between an English White Terrier and English Bulldog.
+English White Terrier is now extinct.
+And it happened in the year 1980s.
 Eventually crossbreeding with Pit Bull Terrier, The Boxer, English Bull Terrier, and the French Bulldog, has evolved the breed into this modern day Boston Terrier.

 The English lace makers who had to go to Normandy to work at the time of the Industrial Revolution took with them their small Bulldogs.
 These small Bulldogs were crossbreed with French Terriers in France which resulted in the creation of the lovely French Bulldogs we love and know today.

 Both the dogs are very protective about the people around them and they make exceptional guard dogs both in and out of the house.
 Distinguishing between a French Bulldog and a Boston Terrier can be difficult sometimes.
 Even after sharing similar characteristics in various areas, they do differ a lot in others and it is worth mentioning those similarities and differences.
 So the next time you adopt, buy, or see any of them, you can be sure of their breed.
 And it does not become tough for you to decide whether you have a French Bulldog or a Boston Terrier.